 A Look at Extended Use and Reuse of the N95 Mask

-The Center for Disease Control and Prevention (CDC) released recommended guidelines for the extended use of the N95 mask in particular, but much of their advice about safely wearing and removing masks for coronavirus can be applied across the board.
+The Center for Disease Control and Prevention (CDC) released recommended guidelines for the extended use of the N95 mask in particular, but much of their advice about Covid PPE and safely wearing and removing masks for coronavirus can be applied across the board.
 For now, we will focus on their recommendations for the N95 mask and its two forms of long-term use: extended and reuse.

 Guidelines for Extended Use of an N95 Mask